upper limb clinic

 Regular goal-setting and re-assessment are integral to successful outcomes and clients are expected to participate in homework tasks to ensure carry-over of their improved function into everyday life.

-Active One OTs can assist with designing a goal-focused upper limb therapy program and providing the NDIS with the clinical rationale to justify this within a client’s NDIS plan.
+Active One OTs can assist with designing a goal-focused upper limb therapy program.